-In Thud!, on the other hand, the clash of ideals between moderate and extremist dwarven factions closely resembles similar conflicts in the history of religion, Islam being the most prominent one recently.
+In Thud!, on the other hand, the clash of ideals between moderate and extremist dwarven factions closely resembles similar conflicts in the history of religion, Islam being the most prominent one in recent times.

 The Fifth Elephant makes the point in the same Dwarvish context that "conservative" does not necessarily mean "extremist".

 Jingo was centered around a conflict between the Westernized Ankh-Morpork and the Arabia-metaphor country of Klatch.
 Anti-Klatchian prejudice bore a remarkable similarity to the xenophobic ignorance shown against Middle Eastern peoples, and the illogic of this stance is lampooned many, many times.
 (However, the prejudices were less about the modern religious terrorists angle, but about the old British colonial stereotypes.)